St Mary the Virgin, Brighton: Architecture

 The design of St Mary's Church has been described as Early English Gothic Revival, "Neo-Gothic" and French Gothic Revival; most sources prefer the latter.
-It was built of Flemish-bonded red brick with some external sandstone and terracotta dressings and Bath stonework inside.
+It was built of red brick in Flemish bond with some external sandstone and terracotta dressings and Bath stonework inside.
 There is a chancel with a pentagonal apse and an ambulatory, transepts, an extremely long four-bay nave with aisles on both sides and spanned by large arches, a semicircular baptistery (next to which a tower was planned to be built; it was never completed and only a stump exists), two entrance porches—one of which is set into the base of the tower stump—an organ chamber and two vestries.
 The nave is on two levels, and the higher level forms the baptistery; a similar sunken nave exists at St Martin's Church, another Brighton church of the 1870s.
 The apse and organ chamber have lancet windows on each side, while the transepts have larger windows with sexfoils (six-lobed heads).